omega12345/RefactorAgda/README.md

 cabal install --enable-tests

 The makefile contains instructions for compiling the Agda files.
-To execute it, you will need Agda 2.5.4.
+To execute it, you will need Agda 2.5.4 and agda-stdlib 0.16 .
 It will end with an error in a Haskell module, but that's okay.

 <h1>RefactorAgda</h1>